Beelzebubxcrows/WordQuest/README.md

 # WordQuest
-A game in Unity engine, where-in you need to form words, in a given time to gain mastery points.
+A game in Unity engine, where-in you need to form words, in a given moves to gain mastery points.